tralfamadorian1/tralfamadorian1/README.md

 ## Welcome to my GitHub repository!

 I am currently working on a project on grid diagrams of fibered knots. 🪢\
-Here I will make my Python repo of this project public. 🧑‍💻
+Here I will make my this project public. 🧑‍💻

 #### To be added in the near future:

 - Python repo of grid diagrams for fibered knots
-- Further explanation of the project
+- A python package of the project